 The city council has £35 million of grants available to help drivers.

-This includes a 'scrappage' scheme, where drivers earning less than £30,000 can get their vehicle scrapped and in return receive £2,000 towards bus travel or the same amount off the cost of a compliant vehicle.
+This includes a 'scrappage' scheme, where people working in the Zone more than 18 hours per week, earning less than £30,000, can get their vehicle scrapped and in return receive £2,000 towards bus travel or the same amount off the cost of a compliant vehicle.

 Other money is available for small and medium sized businesses in the West Midlands with HGVs and coaches, and Birmingham-licensed hackney carriages and private hire drivers.